 According to the book, after Marianne Trump Barry and her husband talked to a lawyer, the will of the Trump family patriarch was rewritten so that four siblings, including Donald, had power over the property and received equal amounts.

-The book also provides other colorful observations of the dynamics of the Trump family, such as a description of the Christmas gifts she received from Donald and Ivana.
-Mary writes that one day she was presented with three packs of underwear from Bloomingdales.
-In another year, she was presented with a clearly redistributed basket with crackers, sardines and salami - with fingerprints on a plastic film, in which there was a can of caviar.
+The book also provides other colorful insights into the dynamics of the Trump family, such as describing the Christmas gifts she received from Donald and Ivana.
+Mary writes that she was once given three packs of Bloomingdales lingerie.
+Another year, she was presented with a clearly overdone basket of crackers, sardines, and salami - imprinted on cellophane wrap, containing a jar of caviar.

 The legal battle for the publication of the book

-Mary Trump's book will be published at Simon & Schuster on July 14, two weeks earlier, amid strong demand after the trial for its release.
-According to the court, the publisher has already printed 75 copies of the book.
+Mary Trump's book will be published in Simon & Schuster on July 14, two weeks earlier, amid strong demand following a trial over its release.
+According to the court's statement, the publisher has already printed 75 copies of the book.